Blake (band): History

-In Spring 2018 Blake celebrated their 10th anniversary with a brand new album recorded in collaboration with the Central Band of the RAF and singers from the Miltitary Wives Choirs.
-The thirteen track album was recorded in various locations around the UK, notably RAF Northolt and Sonica Studios.
-With big arrangements, including full orchestra and choir, the album recreates the lush classical-crossover feel of their debut album 'Blake' from 2007, but updated for the trio harmony sound they apply now.
+In Spring 2018 Blake celebrated their 10th anniversary with a brand-new album recorded in collaboration with the Central Band of the RAF and singers from the Military Wives Choirs.
+The thirteen-track album was recorded in various locations around the UK, notably RAF Northolt and Sonica Studios.
 The album was partly funded by Blake fans from all over the world via PledgeMusic with a percentage of all funds raised going to the RAF charitable trust.
-This is Blake's first classically eligible album since the release of 'Together' in 2009 on Blake/EMI records.
+This was Blake's first classically eligible album since the release of Together in 2009 on Blake/EMI records.